Cybersecurity Testing in 2026: Impact of AI

 Improved Incident Response

-Example: In 2024, AI-powered security orchestration, automation and response (SOAR) systems are increasingly being used for direct responses.
-For instance, when an AI system detects ransomware spreading on the internal network of a company, the system will automatically disconnect affected machines from this network; stop suspicious activity scooting around it and arrange for all encrypted files’ (backups) to be restored.
+Example: In 2026, AI-powered security orchestration, automation, and response (SOAR) systems are increasingly being used for direct responses.
+For instance, when an AI system detects ransomware spreading on the internal network of a company, the system will automatically disconnect affected machines from this network, stop suspicious activity scooting around it, and arrange for all encrypted files (backups) to be restored.
 This immediate response prevents damage and stops the ransomware from spreading to other systems.
+Read: Test Reports – Everything You Need to Get Started

 Predictive Threat Intelligence

-AI can be used to predict threat intelligence by analyzing historical data and detecting patterns that show future detection of threats.
-AI can even predict potential attack vectors and proposal for steps to be executed based on modules of machine learning (ML) algorithms.
+AI can be used to predict threat intelligence by analyzing historical data and detecting patterns that show future threats.
+AI can even predict potential attack vectors and propose steps to be executed based on modules of machine learning (ML) algorithms.
 If an AI system recognizes a rise in ransomware strikes on certain sectors, it alerts the organizations of those markets to take some extra precautions.

-Example: For Instance, a large retail company uses AI-driven predictive analytics for over-viewing customer transactions and network traffic.
+Example: For Instance, a large retail company uses AI-driven predictive analytics for overseeing customer transactions and network traffic.
 Then, for example, the AI system may pick up a pattern of fraudulent credit card transactions coming from particular areas.
-With early detection of these patterns, the company may add security controls like requiring multi-factor authentication for transactions originating from those countries, decreasing fraud instances.
+With the early detection of these patterns, the company may add security controls like requiring multi-factor authentication for transactions originating from those countries, decreasing instances of fraud.

 Continuous Learning and Adaptation